mindspore-ai/docs/tutorials/source_en/advanced_use/mindspore_cpu_win_install_en.md

 ### Installing Using Executable Files

 1. Download the Windows .whl package of daily version from the [MindSpore repository](https://repo.mindspore.cn/mindspore/).
-Run the following command to install MindSpore:
+It is recommended to perform SHA-256 integrity verification first and run the following command to install MindSpore:

     ```bash
     pip install mindspore-{version}-cp37-cp37m-win_{arch}.whl